-Management continually monitors the key risks (as disclosed in the directors' report) facing the Group together with assessing the controls used for managing these risks.
+Management continually monitors the key risks (as disclosed in the Directors' Report) facing the Group together with assessing the controls used for managing these risks.
 The board of directors formally reviews and documents the principal risks facing the business at least annually.

-Covid-19
+COVID-19

-Further to the global outbreak of Coronavirus disease (COVID-19) in 2020, the directors of the Group continue to assess the situation within the UK and the potential risk to the operation of the business on a daily basis.
-Up to 17 May 2021, all Adult Gaming Centres (AGCs) and Bingo venues in the UK were unable to trade due to Government lockdown regulations.
-All venues have been able to trade normally from that date up to and including the balance sheet date.
+Further to the global outbreak of the Coronavirus disease (COVID-19) in 2020, the directors of the Group continue to assess the situation within the UK, and the potential risk to the operation of the business on a regular basis.
+As life in the UK returns to pre-pandemic normality, the directors believe that the risk to the operation of the business from the future impact of COVID-19 is low but consider that it is important to continually monitoring the ongoing situation.
+The directors ae committed to following the advice and recommendations of the UK Government regarding COVID-19.